 Personalisation today isn't about indulgence or excess.
 It's about relevance and creating spaces and experiences that reflect how people actually want to live and support who they aspire to be.

 How far can we push AI-driven personalisation before it feels manufactured?

-seek curated and 2024.
+Of global consumers seek curated and tailored experiences in 2024.

-Source: Euromonitor Megatrends: Experience More with GenAl for Value Creation the potential for businesses to superior service offerings.
+Source: Euromonitor Megatrends: Experience More with GenAl for Value Creation